michuW93/kafka_tutorial/README.md

 Topics should have a replication factor > 1 (usually 3).
+So if the leader dies then other brokers still can serve data.
 Example:
 ![alt text](https://github.com/michuW93/kafka_tutorial/blob/master/KafkaReplication.PNG?raw=true)